Its3rr0rsWRLD/PrimeMinerCPP/ReadMe.md

 ## Usage

-After compilation, the program will begin computing prime numbers starting from the last prime saved in the `primes.txt` file.
+After compilation, the program will begin computing prime numbers starting from the last prime saved in the `primes.bin` file.

 ### Key Features: